 - If a student transfers between levels of the same course (Honors English to English) no W code will be entered on the report card or permanent record.
-The grade percentage average earned by the student for the dropped course will be entered for each missed assignment in the added course. - If a student transfers to a different course before the fifth class session, the student will be responsible for catching up in the new course. - Students must have both principal and parent approval to transfer to a different course.
+The grade percentage average earned by the student for the dropped course will be entered for each missed assignment in the added course. - If a student transfers to a different course before the fifth class session, the student will be responsible for catching up in the new course.

+- Students must have both principal and parent approval to transfer to a different course.
 Students will not be permitted to change sections of the same course unless needed to meet graduation requirements or due to an identified individual academic need. - Students who transfer from a dual credit college course will receive a W (Withdrawal) on the report card and permanent record for that course.
-Students may be enrolled in another high school course.

-- Grades for comparable courses for students who have transferred from another school will be averaged into the final grade. - Final grades earned for courses completed outside of KCPS will follow the grading and weighting standards of the system in which the course was completed. - Students returning from a home instruction program of study will receive a Pass or Fail on their transcript for courses taken prior to enrollment.
-Students may need to take a placement test for math or Spanish since these courses are sequential in nature.
+Students may be enrolled in another high school course. - Grades for comparable courses for students who have transferred from another school will be averaged into the final grade. - Final grades earned for courses completed outside of KCPS will follow the grading and weighting standards of the system in which the course was completed. - Students returning from a home instruction program of study will receive a Pass or Fail on their transcript for courses taken prior to enrollment.
+Students may need to take a placement test for math or Spanish since these courses are sequential in nature. - Students will need to take a placement test for mathematics in Algebra I and higher for CCR and placement determination.

-Reporting Interim and Marking Period Progress to Parents
+Reporting Interim and Marking Period Progress to Parents Interim Reports:

-Interim Reports: